thingsboard/thingsboard.github.io/_includes/docs/user-guide/certificates.md

-X.509 Certificate Based Authentication is used in MQTT Two-Way SSL and CoAP DTLS with X.509 Certificate.
+X.509 Certificate authentication is used in mutual MQTT Two-Way SSL and CoAP DTLS with X.509 Certificate.
 In this case, the certificate itself is the client's  ID, thus, Access Token is no longer needed.

 Instructions below will describe how to generate a client-side certificate and connect to the server that is running MQTT over SSL.
 You will need to have the public key of the server certificate in PEM format.